-32. Environmental Considerations
+31. Environmental Considerations

-- 32.1 We have given careful consideration to the climate emergency declared by the Council.
+- 31.1 We have given careful consideration to the climate emergency declared by St Albans District Council.
 In the interests of the environment, tougher emissions standards should be introduced for all licensed vehicles.
-We have considered that the responsibility to protect the environment is a predominate factor within licensing Policy. - 32.2 We have, along with many other councils in the UK, declared that there is a current and future climate change emergency that requires urgent action.
-One of the agreed Council plans is to ensure all services make the maximum possible impact in challenging the extent and causes of climate change.
+We have considered that the responsibility to protect the environment is a predominate factor within licensing Policy. - 31.2 We have, along with many other councils in the UK, declared that there is a current and future climate change emergency that requires urgent action.
+One of the agreed Council plans is to ensure all services make the maximum possible impact in challenging the extent and causes of climate change. - 31.3 Clearly emissions from hackney carriages and private hire vehicles could be further reduced through education and raised awareness of environmental issues.
+Simple measures such as: - a) better and more frequent vehicle maintenance and servicing; or - b) switching off engines when stationary or idling, particularly at hackney carriage ranks, can make a significant environmental impact considering the number of licensed vehicles. - 31.4 At first application Vehicles must meet or exceed Euro 5 emissions standards (From 01/04/2022 vehicles must meet or exceed Euro 6 emissions standards at first application.) - 31.5 At renewal From 01/04/2022 vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 5 emissions standards.
+From 01/04/2025 vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 6 emissions standards.

-- 32.3 Clearly emissions from hackney carriages and private hire vehicles could be further reduced through education and raised awareness of environmental issues.
-Simple measures such as: - a) better and more frequent vehicle maintenance and servicing; or - b) switching off engines when stationary or idling, particularly at hackney carriage ranks, can make a significant environmental impact considering the number of licensed vehicles. - 32.4 At first application vehicles must meet or exceed Euro 6 emissions standards. - 32.5 At renewal vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 5 emissions standards.
-From 01/04/2025 vehicle licences will not be renewed in respect of any licensed vehicle that does not meet or exceed Euro 6 emissions standards. - 32.6 We are currently considering the expectation for all vehicles to meet an electric/hybrid standard.
+- 31.6 We are currently considering the expectation for all vehicles to meet an electric/hybrid standard.
 When sufficient electric vehicle charging points are available, the Council may introduce this to the Policy.
 This will be reviewed upon the renewal of this Policy.
-No new vehicles will be licensed after 2035 if they are petrol/diesel, in line with the Government's announcement. - 32.7 We encourage the use of cleaner, low emission vehicles as hackney carriages or private hire vehicles and will offer a subsidised licence fee for fully electric vehicles. - 32.8 Where vehicles do not meet the relevant emissions criteria, the proprietor may: - a) have the vehicle adapted / modified to meet the standard and provide evidence of this - b) change the fuel that is used to a cleaner alternative, such as bio diesel or - c) replace the vehicle with one that meets the emission standard.
+No new vehicles will be licensed after 2030 if they are petrol/diesel, in line with the Government's announcement. - 31.7 We encourage the use of cleaner, low emission vehicles as hackney carriages or private hire vehicles and will offer a subsidised licence fee for electric or hybrid vehicles. - 31.8 Where vehicles do not meet the relevant emissions criteria, the proprietor may: - a) have the vehicle adapted / modified to meet the standard and provide evidence of this - b) change the fuel that is used to a cleaner alternative, such as bio diesel or - c) replace the vehicle with one that meets the emission standard.

-33. When will the different criteria be applied
+32. When will the different criteria be applied

-- 33.1 If any currently licensed hackney carriage or private hire vehicle's licence expires, then any subsequent application will not be considered as a renewal.
-This means that where an existing vehicle licence expires, a subsequent application for a licence for that vehicle will be treated as a first time application and the standards and criteria relating to first time applications will be applied. - 33.2 When a new vehicle has an existing plate transferred onto it, the vehicle will be considered under the emissions criteria for a vehicle being licensed for the first time.
+- 32.1 If any currently licensed hackney carriage or private hire vehicle's licence expires, then any subsequent application will not be considered as a renewal.
+This means that where an existing vehicle licence expires, a subsequent application for a licence for that vehicle will be treated as a first time application and the standards and criteria relating to first time applications will be applied. - 32.2 When a new vehicle has an existing plate transferred onto it, the vehicle will be considered under the emissions criteria for a vehicle being licensed for the first time.

-34. Idling
+33. Idling